gritzko/replicated.cc/specs/frames/index.md

 ## Compression

 Operations in frames could be compressed by omitting repeating UUIDs of matching types.
-E.g. if object id of an operation matches object id on the previous op, we can just skip it.
-This is purely mechanical compression that carries no semantic.
+E.g. if the object id of an operation matches the object id of the previous op, we can just skip it.
+This is purely mechanical compression that carries no semantic meaning.

 ```
 *lww #1D4ICCA+XU5eRJ @1D4ICCA+XU5eRJ :lww!